jamie-legg/aio_cc/README.md

 ```

 The tool will:
-1. Watch for new `.mov` files in `~/Movies`
+1. Watch for new video files in your configured directory
+2. **Process videos for social media**:
+   - Convert to 9:16 aspect ratio for YouTube Shorts
+   - Add background music (if available)
+   - Apply fade in/out effects
-2. Generate AI captions and metadata
+3. **Generate AI captions and metadata**:
+   - Create engaging titles with emojis
+   - Write Gen Z-style captions
+   - Generate relevant hashtags
-3. Save metadata as JSON files
+4. Save metadata as JSON files
-4. Move processed videos to `~/Movies/Processed`
+5. Move processed videos to the processed directory
-5. Upload videos to configured social media platforms
+6. Upload videos to configured social media platforms

 ### CLI Management